Climate change is making our world uninhabitable. But the sooner we act, the less we lose

-Global warming is making our climate change.
-Rising temperatures are causing more extreme and destructive typhoons, hurricanes, floods, heatwaves, droughts and wildfires.
-These extreme conditions are destroying homes and agriculture, spreading disease and preventing people from accessing clean water.
+Global warming is causing climate change, with more extreme and destructive typhoons, hurricanes, floods, heatwaves, droughts and wildfires.
+These are destroying homes and agriculture, spreading disease and causing migrations.

-The next few years are critical if we are going to stop the worst effects of global warming.
-Everyone’s actions can make a difference and save more of our future – save more land from sea or desert, more homes from floods and fires, more lives from hunger and disaster.
+The outlook is grim, but we can improve it.
+Everyone’s actions can make a difference, saving more land from sea or desert, more homes from floods and fires, more lives from hunger and disaster.

 But is it really for UK ELT, a sector of small and medium businesses, to take on this huge, global problem?
 If you are not convinced, please read: Why should you care?